henley-regatta/icscalserv/README.md

 Ported from, and simplified version of, the calendar retrieval and parsing code I wrote for the community centre heating project.

+For an example of a consumer of the data this produces, see also [henley-regatta/pico_calendar_display](https://github.com/henley-regatta/pico_calendar_display)

 Stripped of all the additional requirements that project had, this one has 2 goals:

   * Periodically retrieve a set of calendar ICS files from URL locations